 Another option involves loading the truck onto a traditional trailer.
 Drop deck, flatbed, gooseneck, and lowboy trailers are the types usually employed for hauling trucks.
 The size and weight of the truck will ultimately determine how much shipping will cost, as well as whether or not you can ship it along with other vehicles to save money.
 One chief advantage is no wear and tear on the truck, barring adverse weather conditions.
 However, as with piggybacking, shipping may be slower due to multi-stop deliveries, which is important to keep in mind if you’re on a tight deadline.

 Prepare Your Truck For Shipping

 When preparing a truck for shipping, make sure that all fluids are topped off, there are no leaks, and the gas tank is roughly one-quarter full.
 Be sure to remove any personal belongings, as well.
 Keep in mind that inoperable vehicles are not eligible for some types of transport, so it’s important to give your driver as much information as possible so there aren’t any surprises down the line.

 Once you have chosen your preferred mode of transport and your truck is prepared for the journey, you can rely on FR8Star to provide you with free hauling estimates in less than 30 seconds.
-FR8Star gives you access to a network of qualified brokers and carriers with expertise in shipping equipment, containers, freight, and other types of loads.
-You can then compare brokers and bids to find the right option for you.
+FR8Star gives you access to a network of qualified transport companies with expertise in shipping equipment, containers, freight, and other types of loads.
+You can then compare transport companies and bids to find the right option for you.